-Figure 2.3: Block diagram (a) for a wavetable lookup oscillator, and (b) with amplitude control by an envelope generator. relative strengths of the two waveforms, so that, if x[n] = 0, we get the first one and if x[n] = 1 we get the second.
-Supposing the two signals to be cross-faded are y[n] and z[n], we compute the signal $$(1 - x[n])y[n] + x[n]z[n],$$ or, equivalently and usually more efficient to calculate, $$y[n] + x[n](z[n] - y[n]).$$ This computation is diagrammed in figure 2.4.
+Figure 2.3: Block diagram (a) for a wavetable lookup oscillator, and (b) with amplitude control by an envelope generator.

+$$(1 - x[n])y[n] + x[n]z[n],$$

+or, equivalently and usually more efficient to calculate,

+$$y[n] + x[n](z[n] - y[n]).$$

+This computation is diagrammed in figure 2.4.

 In using this technique to cross-fade between wavetable oscillators, it might be desirable to keep the phases of corresponding partials the same across the wavetables, so that their amplitudes combine additively when they are mixed.
 On the other hand, if arbitrary wavetables are used (for instance, borrowed from a recorded sound) there will be a phasing effect as the different waveforms are mixed.

 This scheme can be extended in a daisy chain to travel a continuous path between a succession of timbers.
-Alternatively, or in combination with daisy-chaining, cross-fading may be used to interpolate between two different timbres, for example as a function of musical dynamic.
-To do this you would prepare two or even several waveforms of a single synthetic voice played at different
+Alternatively, or in combination with daisychaining, cross-fading may be used to interpolate between two different timbres, for example as a function of musical dynamic.
+To do this you would prepare two or even several waveforms of a single synthetic voice played at different dynamics. and interpolate between successive ones as a function of the output dynamic you want.